Eudyptes chrysolophus (Brandt, 1837)

 Royal penguins are the largest of the crested penguins, and are endemic to Macquarie Island, an Australian-administered subantarctic island south-west of New Zealand.
 They are easily recognised by their white faces, massive orange bills, and scruffy orange-yellow crests that meet on the forehead.
 Royal penguins are rare vagrants to New Zealand, but have occurred as far north as Napier.
+The dark-faced nominate subspecies (macaroni penguin) is a very rare vagrant to New Zealand.
+It was given its name by 19th century sailors after members of the ‘Macaroni Club’, a pejorative term for young men with outlandish tastes or fashion sense.

 Voice: like other crested penguins, very noisy at colonies.
 The main call is a deep, throbbing bray or trumpeting.
 The contact call is a short bark.